Paley-Wiener theorems for a p-adic spherical variety

-\item From the Paley-Wiener theorem (e.g.\ in the form of Theorem \ref{Schwartztheorem2}) and the $\mathfrak z^\cusp(X_\Theta^L)$-equivariance properties of the scattering maps, it follows that the image of \eqref{Bmorphism} has to lie in the invariants.
+\item From our Paley--Wiener theorem (e.g.\ in the form of Theorem \ref{Schwartztheorem2}) and the $\mathfrak z^\cusp(X_\Theta^L)$-equivariance properties of the scattering maps, it follows that the image of \eqref{Bmorphism} has to lie in the invariants.
 On the other hand, by the inverse of \eqref{centertoS} and the fact that $\mathfrak z^\sm(H)\subset\End_{H\times H}(\mathcal S(H))$, every invariant induces an $H\times H$-equivariant endomorphism of $\mathcal S(H)$, thus by the first assertion of this proposition we get the desired isomorphism. \end{enumerate}

 \end{proof}